industry

 New-patient searches don't stop at 5 PM.
 A patient who calls at 7 PM on a Tuesday and reaches a voicemail will often just continue their Google Maps search.
 Anna answers that 7 PM call, collects the intake, confirms the appointment, and the patient stops searching.
 The practice that didn't have after-hours coverage lost a new patient to the one that did.

-Integration with your practice management system
+How Anna works with your practice management system

 Eaglesoft